firebase/firebase-ios-sdk/README.md

 ## Source pod integration

-While the official Firebase release remains a binary framework distribution, we plan to switch to a source CocoaPod distribution for some of the components.
+While the official Firebase release remains a binary framework distribution, in the future, we plan to switch to a source CocoaPod distribution for the Firebase open source components.

 It is now possible to override the default pod locations with source pod locations described via the Podfile syntax documented